What is Azure OpenAI Service?

 - Example: 2048 x 4096 image (high detail)

 - Initially resized to 1024 x 2048 to fit in the 2048 square.

 170 × 6 + 85 = 1105tokens.

 Azure OpenAI is a new product offering on Azure.
 You can get started with Azure OpenAI the same way as any other Azure product where you create a resource, or instance of the service, in your Azure Subscription.
 You can read more about Azure's resource management design.

 Once you create an Azure OpenAI Resource, you must deploy a model before you can start making API calls and generating text.
 This action can be done using the Deployment APIs.
 These APIs allow you to specify the model you wish to use.

-GPT-3, GPT-3.5, and GPT-4 models from OpenAI are prompt-based.
+The GPT-3, GPT-3.5 and GPT-4 models from OpenAI are prompt-based.
 With prompt-based models, the user interacts with the model by entering a text prompt, to which the model responds with a text completion.
 This completion is the model’s continuation of the input text.

 While these models are extremely powerful, their behavior is also very sensitive to the prompt.
 This makes prompt engineering an important skill to develop.

 Prompt construction can be difficult.
 In practice, the prompt acts to configure the model weights to complete the desired task, but it's more of an art than a science, often requiring experience and intuition to craft a successful prompt.